top of page

 Airbus has made significant strides in Earth observation with the launch of its Pléiades Neo satellites, marking a milestone in remote sensing technology.
 These satellites, which are exclusively financed, manufactured, owned, and operated by Airbus, represent a major advancement in Earth observation capabilities for commercial, institutional, and governmental users.

 Users can access this data through Airbus' OneAtlas digital platform, which provides immediate access to both fresh and archived imagery, alongside powerful analytical tools.
-The high-resolution imagery produced by these satellites enhances image analysis, benefiting both human experts and machine learning algorithms.
+The very-high resolution imagery produced by these satellites enhances image analysis, benefiting both human experts and machine learning algorithms.
 This level of detail improves object recognition and provides valuable data for various applications.

 The Pléiades Neo constellation excels in geolocation accuracy and spectral band information, making it instrumental in risk analysis and damage assessment for natural hazards.
 By offering unmatched data quality, frequent updates, and extensive applications across various sectors, the Pléiades Neo satellites are redefining Earth observation services in an information-driven world.